 I appreciate that Susan mentions that Staging Diva Home Staging Training is also appropriate for seasoned stagers who aren’t having the business success they’d like.

 That was a big part of what motivated me to create this program in 2004.

-I had been hearing from frustrated and struggling home stagers for a full two years who had discovered my own home staging business website, and wanted to know how I’d had the success I had and how they could do it too.
+I had been hearing from frustrated and struggling home stagers for a full two years who had discovered my own home staging business, and wanted to know how they could copy my formula for success.

 That’s when I realized there was a gap in home staging education.

-Thank you Susan Atwell for your observations about the Staging Diva Program and for sharing your experience with presenting to real estate agents (a technique I discuss in Course 4 “Sales & Marketing Secrets to Boost Your Staging Business“!
+Thank you Susan Atwell for your observations about the Staging Diva Program and for sharing your experience with presenting to real estate agents.

 Has anyone else done a presentation in a real estate office?
 What was your experience?
 Did you use real-life examples to illustrate your points?
 Please share in the comments below.